wardmundy/php-api-tesla/README.md

 # php-api-tesla
 PHP Application Library for Tesla API

-1. Install all of these files in a separate directory on your LAMP server.
+1. Install all of these files in a secure directory on your LAMP server.
+Run scripts from command line only!

 2. Manually edit config.php and insert your credentials and desired settings.